firebitsbr/Unity3D-RPG-UI-Project-Template/README.md

 A simple Unity3D project with the essencial components to start a basic UI system

-Here's a GIF showing the project : (v1 preview)
+Here's a GIF showing the project :
 # Camera Scroll :
 ![scroll](https://user-images.githubusercontent.com/25708161/49114435-7f549300-f298-11e8-8904-a5b577323a10.gif)
 # Camera Control :